The future of science: Evolving research systems and the nature of innovation

 Register for this event Add to calendar

-The lecture connects to the themes of the workshop, which explores how different conceptions of time shape ideas about innovation and progress.
+The lecture connects to the themes of a Lorentz Center workshop which explores how different conceptions of time shape ideas about innovation and progress.
 Together, these discussions aim to contribute to a more diverse and context-sensitive understanding of the role of science in society.

 About Robbert Dijkgraaf